Frequently Asked Questions

 Business on the Move can even be used as part of an assessment centre process or customised to become a novel corporate gift.

-Allow ninety minutes the first time you play the game at Level One to become familiar with the rules.
+Depending on how many are playing allow 75-90 minutes the first time you play the game at Level One to become familiar with the rules.
 Subsequently games can be played within an hour or even less.
 Higher level games last for longer as desired.

 The options are

 • choose from five video clips accessible in the Gallery.

 • run through the powerpoint slides that explain the game, available through our 'Intro'.

 • attend one of our workshops taking place throughout 2017-18 all over the UK.
 See the “Events” tab for details.

 Business on the Move was tried & tested over two years by some 540 Key Stage 2 – Key Stage 5 learners from more than Learners from more than 30 schools across the UK were involved.
 Of these young people:-